SarahAllenReed/truckstopcoffee/content/post/misc_truckstopupdate.md

 * Uploaded Photo Roll 13 as well.
 * I have some other stuff to upload hopefully tomorrow or later this week but I want to have this out before tonight's show so here ya go

+## 2024

+### January 1, 2024

+ * Catching up on photo rolls; uploaded Photo Rolls 14 and 15.
+ * Realized that I never actually made a unique header to Post 18; fixed that.
+ * Moved all blog post/photo roll drafts to a separate folder to avoid accidentally posting them early (as happened a few times in November and December; my apologies to all you folks who got your RSS feeds all fucked up because of me)
+ *

 ---

 ## Todo List